rust-lang/vscode-rust/README.md

 * Install this extension from the marketplace.
 * Install [rustup](https://www.rustup.rs/) (Rust toolchain manager).
+* Open a Rust project (`File > Open Folder...`).
+Open the folder for the whole project (i.e., the folder containing 'Cargo.toml'), not the 'src' folder.
 * The extension will start when you open a Rust file.
 You'll be prompted to install the RLS.
-Once installed, the RLS should start building you project.
+Once installed, the RLS should start building your project.
   The first build can take a while.